 Participation in EarthGen’s programs is not a prerequisite for nomination.

-To nominate a Green Medalist, please fill out the nomination form by Earth Day, April 22.
+To nominate a Green Medalist, please fill out the nomination form by the end of April.
 All nominations will be posted on the EarthGen website the following week and awardees will be announced in early May.

 Green Medalist Highlights